 Other majors impacted by his work: None.

 Comment: Park is one of a handful of Scotsmen who made their marks early in American course architecture.
 Donald Ross followed up Park's original routings at Minneapolis GC and Meadowbrook to make them major worthy.
-Meadowbrook's original six-hole course by Park remained in play as holes No. 2, 3, 7, 10, 11 and 18 for several generations until a recent renovation by Andy Staples that debuted this spring as a way to celebrate the club's 100th anniversary.
+Meadowbrook's original six-hole course by Park remained in play as holes No. 2, 3, 7, 10, 11 and 18 for several generations until a recent renovation by Andy Staples that debuted in 2017 as a way to celebrate the club's 100th anniversary.